Stratovolcano: Ash

 In addition to potentially affecting the climate, volcanic ash clouds from explosive eruptions pose a serious hazard to aviation.
 Volcanic ash clouds consist of silt- or sand-sized pieces of rock, mineral, volcanic glass.
-Volcanic ash grains are jagged, abrasive, and don't dissolve in water.
+Volcanic ash grains are jagged, abrasive, and insoluble in water.
 For example, during the 1982 eruption of Galunggung in Java, British Airways Flight 9 flew into the ash cloud, causing it to sustain temporary engine failure and structural damage.
 Although no crashes have happened due to ash, more than 60, mostly commercial aircraft, have been damaged.
 Some of these incidents resulted in emergency landings.
 Ashfalls are a threat to health when inhaled and are also a threat to property.
-A square yard of a 4-inch thick volcanic ash layer can weigh 120–200 pounds and can get twice as heavy when wet.
+A square yard (0.84 m²) of a 4-inch (10 cm) thick volcanic ash layer can weigh 120–200 pounds (54–91 kg) and can get twice as heavy when wet.
 Wet ash also poses a risk to electronics due to its conductive nature.
 Dense clouds of hot volcanic ash can be expelled due to the collapse of an eruptive column, or laterally due to the partial collapse of a volcanic edifice or lava dome during explosive eruptions.
 These clouds are known as pyroclastic surges and in addition to volcanic ash, they contain hot lava, pumice, rock, and volcanic gas.
 Pyroclastic surges flow at speeds over 50 mph and are at temperatures between 200 °C – 700 °C. These surges can cause major damage to property and people in their path.